View the UC Open Access Policy (adopted July 24, 2013).

 Do faculty need to notify publisher(s) about this policy?

-The UC libraries have notified nearly 200 publishers about the policy and the license granted therein to UC to make articles openly accessible.
-If Authors wish, they may also submit an addendum when signing the publisher’s copyright agreement to remind publishers about the policy.
+The UC libraries have already notified nearly 200 publishers about the policy and the license granted therein to UC to make articles openly accessible.
+If authors wish, they may also submit an addendum when signing the publisher’s copyright agreement to remind publishers about the policy.
 Simply fill in the fields on the Addendum request form and send it to the publisher along with the publication agreement.
 Please note: the license to UC will have force whether or not an addendum is used.

 What version of their article should Faculty submit to the repository?

-The policy requires that the author submit the “final version”, which safely means the manuscript copy post-peer review but before a publisher typesets and finalizes it.
-Some publishers allow the deposit of the publisher’s final typeset version, and others do not.
-In the case that the author is publishing in an open access journal, the version submitted will likely be the final published version with typesetting and journal branding intact.
+The policy requires that the author submit the author’s “final version,” which usually means the manuscript copy after peer review but before a publisher formats it in the journal layout.
+In the case that the author is publishing in an open access journal, he or she can deposit or link to the published version.

 Scope of the Policy